Ephemeral Rollups are All you Need: Introduction

 The game state, on the other hand, refers to the real-time status and attributes of the game elements, which are stored on-chain, providing a consistent and synchronized environment for all players.
 It reflects the game's current situation, from player positions to assets and scores.

-Transactions in this context denote the interactions and exchanges occurring within the game.
+Transactions in this context denote the interactions and exchanges that occur within the game.
 Players' actions, asset transfers, and other in-game activities are state transitions recorded on-chain, ensuring their integrity and permanent record.
 The blockchain's decentralization makes these interaction transparent, verifiable, and immutable.